pryv/dev-site/DataTypes.md

 ### Data access token

-A data access token defines how a user's activity data (channels, states and events) is accessed.
+A data access token defines how a user's activity data (channels, contexts and events) is accessed.
 Personal access tokens are transparently generated (provided the user's credentials) by the [Admin module](/Admin) when requested by client applications, but users can define additional tokens for letting other users view and possibly contribute to their account's activity data.

 Fields: